You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Donate

-It has been reported that a leaked, draft version of the administration’s proposed federal budget asks Congress to eliminate funding for the 988 Suicide & Crisis Lifeline’s specialized services for LGBTQ+ youth after September 30, 2025.
+It was reported that a leaked, draft version of the administration’s proposed federal budget asks Congress to eliminate funding for the 988 Suicide & Crisis Lifeline’s specialized services for LGBTQ+ youth after September 30, 2025.
+This was confirmed on June 6, 2025 when the U.S. Department of Health and Human Services released the full budget proposal for Fiscal Year 2026.

 While The Trevor Project continues to advocate for continued funding for these life-saving programs, we have also observed the spread of rumors and misinformation on social media.

-This is a quick-reference resource that provides clarity around confirmed information that our experts know as of May 8, 2025.
+This is a quick-reference resource that provides clarity around confirmed information that our experts know as of June 9, 2025.

 Background Facts